-Regulation in a whole range of areas has exploded in recent years, especially around personal data (such as the EU’s GDPR – see our GDPR eBook) and health information (read our blog on HIPAA).
+Regulation in a whole range of areas has exploded in recent years, especially around personal data (such as the EU’s GDPR – see our GDPR 101: Demystifying the EU General Data ebook) and health information (read our blog on HIPAA).
 While many businesses are catching up, a lot are struggling to keep up.
 Research from Ernst & Young shows that a majority of medical practitioners remain woefully unprepared to comply with the US HIPAA privacy and security rules:

 With so many organizations under-prepared for an audit of their compliance, many are at risk of major fines.
 So, what can you do to avoid some of the common security and compliance pitfalls?

 All too often, many companies view SharePoint governance and compliance as a reactive activity.
 Establishing and implementing an information governance plan can be a time consuming activity, involving multiple stakeholders and multiple rounds of review.
 Yet in today’s regulatory and cyber risk environment, information governance is a necessary first step to any meaningful information security project.
 Compliance should be woven into organizational strategy, and should feed right through processes on how to organize ECM and collaboration systems.
 In the long term, good preparation now will save you long-term damage; some fines are so cripplingly large that they could spell the end of some businesses.
 Follow our tips to avoid common pitfalls.

 - Be proactive